mjawwad19/MKS21X-FinalProject/README.md

 1/12/2019
 - Added other fxns to driver main so user can call them/ streamlined factor method to be used for multiply/add/subtract: 2 factor Methods: one for poly poly and one for mono mono operations; and if they don't they are given all their possible options (Jawwad) (This is between 1/11 and 1/12) (Jawwad)
 - Updated Monomial methods (a little cleanup here and there, some updates to toString(s)) etc. (Jawwad)
+- Wrote power method for Polynomial class (Peihua)

+1/13/2019
+- Went around all of classes debugging and testing the functionality of the Calculator (making sure that the right Exceptions are thrown and the right messages are printed).
+Also went around trying to simplify code and made the Calculator easy to use.
+Also added comments to the classes that don't already have them.
+(Peihua)